Why People Avoid Therapy.

 “It’s old school where people think there is “something wrong” with them or they’re being labelled as psycho.”

 I respect peoples’ view on therapy.
 I know it’s going to be different based on beliefs, culture and experience.
-I didn’t spend my whole life in therapy.
-I was in my late thirties when I first went for therapy and it was really when somebody I trusted said I needed to, because I was going through something really tough.
-I can only say that my life changed enormously when I did go and because it made me more accountable for my well-being.
-Whatever you decide, I can tell you that there are really great, well qualified psychologists, counsellors, coaches and psychiatrists that are great at what they do.
+I do believe that doing so makes you accountable for your well-being.
+If this is something you have considered, I can tell you that there are really great, well qualified psychologists, counsellors, coaches and psychiatrists that are great at what they do.
 They are great at keeping secrets and being respectful of your history and culture.
 If you take the step, choose somebody that you feel comfortable with.

 In an upcoming post I’ll be talking about alternative interventions to talk therapy, so do look out for that.